Art Libraries Society of North America: History

+In 2022 for the society's fiftieth anniversary, members who had served on the Strategic Directions Committee reflected on the society's history.

 Chapters

 ARLIS/NA is an international organization with regional affiliated chapters across Canada, Mexico, and the United States.
 Two chapters, ARLIS/NA Texas-Mexico and ARLIS/NA Northwest, are transnational.
-ARLIS/NA also as a Canadian chapter.
+Canadian chapters are Ontario and Montréal-Ottawa-Québec.

 Affiliates

 ARLIS/NA has relationships with many affiliated organizations across the arts, librarianship, and visual resources management, including the American Library Association, ARLIS/UK & Ireland, the College Art Association, and REDARTE/RJ.

-Organizational structure
+Organizational Structure

 The ARLIS/NA Executive Board is composed of a president, vice-president/president-elect and past president, all of whom serve a continuous three-year term; and a secretary, treasurer, chapters liaison, Canadian liaison, advancement liaison, education liaison, and an editorial director, all of whom serve two-year terms.
 The ARLIS/NA Executive Director also serves on the ARLIS/NA Board.

-Past presidents
+Past Presidents

 Annual conferences

 ARLIS/NA hosts a yearly conference for members to meet in person, share ideas and network.